fredrikwidlund/libreactorng/README.md

 ### Resolvers

 Network address and service translation.
 The resolver will cache results for 10 seconds (10^10ns), configurable with ```network_expire()```.
-Identical requests will be consolidated and queued to avoid thundering heard issues.
+Identical requests will be consolidated and queued to avoid thundering herd issues.

 #### Example